JuliaGast/JuliaGast.github.io/_pages/about.md

 * We propose a baseline for TKG Foreacsting based on the simple principle of recurrency.
 Surprisingly, this simple approach beats state of the art methods on 3 out of 5 commonly used datasets!
 * [Paper](https://github.com/nec-research/recurrency_baseline_tkg/blob/master/main.pdf), [Code](https://github.com/nec-research/recurrency_baseline_tkg), [Supplementary Material](https://github.com/nec-research/recurrency_baseline_tkg/blob/master/supplementary_material.pdf)

-### I'm going to Montréal!
+### Internship in Montréal
-* In spring 2024 I will do a 2-month research internship at [Mila - Quebec AI Institute](https://mila.quebec/en/) and University of Montréal, supervised by Prof. Guillaume Rabusseau.
+* In spring 2024, I did a 2-month research internship at [Mila - Quebec AI Institute](https://mila.quebec/en/) and University of Montréal, supervised by Prof. Guillaume Rabusseau.
-* During the internship I work on benchmarking Temporal Knowledge Graph Forecasting Methods.
+* During the internship I worked on benchmarking Temporal Knowledge Graph Forecasting Methods.
-* Further, I focus on eating as many different Poutines as possible - yeahi.
+* Further, I focused on eating as many different Poutines as possible - yeahi.

 ### Temporal Graph Learning Workshop @ NeurIPS 2023
 * We* organized the second edition of the Temporal Graph Learning Workshop @ NeurIPS 2023 in New Orleans